 Kesar Badami Khurma is a chicken curry with a nutty yogurt base.
 Chicken pieces are simmered in a sauce seasoned with cardamom, cinnamon, red chili powder, coriander, saffron, ginger, garlic, and onion and thickened with an almond cashew paste.
-As far as curries go, it was fairly simple, but quite flavorful.

 Shahi Tukda (Mughal Bread and Butter Pudding) originated in Lucknow in Uttar Pradesh.
 The name directly translates to “Royal Bits”.
 This bread pudding was created by transforming the leftover bread from the main meals into quite the indulgent dessert.
 In Kumar’s version, slices of bread are toasted, brushed with ghee, and toasted again.
 They are then soaked in a saffron rosewater syrup, topped with rabri (thickened milk), honey, saffron rosewater, and chandi warq (edible silver leaf) for garnish.
-I thought it was delicious paired with vanilla ice cream.
-As a note, my rabri was on the thin side and soaked into the bread by the time I photographed.
-I also did not have chandi warq available for garnish.
-This was definitely luscious and memorable, though one that is best enjoyed in moderation.

 Mishti Dohi (Baked Sweet Yogurt Cream)

-- 1/2 cup (100 ml) heavy cream
+- 1/2 cup (3 1/2 fl oz, 100 ml) heavy cream

-- 1/2 cup (130 grams) sweetened condensed milk
+- 1/2 cup (4 1/2 ounces, 130 grams) sweetened condensed milk

-6 1/2 tablespoons (100 grams) plain, thick yogurt
+- 6 1/2 tablespoons (3 1/2 ounces/100 grams) plain, thick yogurt

-1/2 teaspoon ground cardamom
+- 1/2 teaspoon ground cardamom

-1 tablespoon coarsely ground pistachios for garnish
+- 1 tablespoon coarsely ground pistachio nuts optional

-3 tablespoons pomegranate seeds for garnish
+- 3 tablespoons pomegranate seeds optional